Possible missing test or bug for Module#include and Module#prepend

 I'm now using #9112 for discussion on new behavior with a patch to hopefully come before too long.

-Updated by headius (Charles Nutter) about 5 years ago
+Updated by headius (Charles Nutter) almost 6 years ago

 Perhaps we can incorporate the tests now, if it's considered spec behavior?
 If it is not considered spec behavior, then this is a little fuzzy to me.
 I'd like to have clarification one way or the other.